pushkarjain/sklearn-turbostart/README.md

 # model-turbostart
-Quick start your ML model with sklearn.
+Quick start your ML model development with sklearn.

 Define your own preprocessing pipeline and fit a model using preddefined estimators wth `GridSearchCV` as defined in `estimators.py`.